jmhutch/minecraft/docs/pages/recipes.md

 disqus: recipes
 ---

 To illustrate recipes we're going to take our Obsidian Ingot `Item`, add a few classes for Armor and Tool creation, then create recipes to turn Ingots into useful Stuff.
+This will also illustrate how simple it is to add new `Item`s now that your foundation classes are set up.

 Armor is the easiest, since we only need to extend `ItemArmor` for all 4 pieces.
-So in `com.example.mem.items` create the class `ItemModArmor` with:
+So in `com.example.mem.items` create the class `ItemModArmor` that extends `ItemArmor` with:

 ```java
 public class ItemModArmor extends ItemArmor {